Feeling resentful when your husband doesn’t help with the baby because he works? Learn what to do to get him to help you around the house.

 Or let’s say the baby is down for the night and that’s when you usually iron clothes.
 Let him know you’re going to do the other chores you weren’t able to get to.
 Should he want a clean shirt for the next day, he’s more than welcome to iron it.

 A good rule of thumb?
 Both parents should be doing chores or relaxing for the night.
-He can’t kick up his feet on the recliner if you’re still wiping the kitchen counters.
+One shouldn’t kick up their feet on the recliner if the other is still wiping the kitchen counters.

-Now, let’s say you actually want to have specific tasks set for each person—you’d rather be the one to feed the baby and cook the meals.
+Now, let’s say you want to have specific tasks set for each person—you’d rather be the one to feed the baby and cook the meals.
 If so, sit down with your husband and write down the division of labor.
-Do this when you’re both calm, not when you’re about to ask for something.
+Do this when you’re both calm and not when you’re about to ask for something.

 That way, you both feel like you’re contributing your best selves to the household and dividing household chores fairly.

-Part of the reason he might not be willing to help is because you’ve criticized his efforts in the past.
+Part of the reason he might not be willing to help is that you’ve criticized his efforts in the past.
 He can only take so much correcting and nagging before tuning out.

 In some cases, you might want to consider going to counseling to get to the root of the issue.

-A therapist will help you sort underlying causes that are rupturing your relationship.
-She’ll also serve as a neutral third person who can spot cracks and, more importantly, offer solutions you may not be able to see.
+A therapist can help you sort out underlying causes that are rupturing your relationship.
+She can also serve as a neutral third person who can spot cracks and, more importantly, offer solutions you may not be able to see.

 If your husband isn’t willing to go to counseling, consider going for yourself.
-That way, you can find the support and clarity you need in this moment.
+That way, you can find the support and clarity you need at this moment.

 Today, more and more fathers are taking a hands-on role in parenting.
 Just a few decades ago, even pushing a stroller would be taboo for many of them.
 Nowadays, you’ll see dads wearing baby carriers and waking up to handle nighttime feedings.

-But if your husband doesn’t help with the baby because he works the next day, you’ll likely need to take a few steps to remedy the situation.
-Give him time alone with the baby to build his confidence and show him what you go through.
-Put “his” chores aside and prioritize your own.
+But if your husband doesn’t help with the baby because he works the next day, you’ll likely need to take a few steps to get on the same page.

 Get more tips: